President’s Welcome

 Check our alumni website, follow us on Facebook and LinkedIn, and update your email address to make sure you are receiving special alumni communications and invitations to these events.

 As President of the Joeys Alumni Board, I do hope that you stay connected to St. Joseph’s.
 Every year, the Joeys Alumni Board plans activities and programs to support both alumni and current students in multiple ways.
 The Joeys Alumni Reunion Annual Dinner, featuring St. Joseph’s Hall of Fame, Community Service & Leadership and Education & Leadership Awards, happens every year.
 Student & Scholarship Awards pre-Covid were made on the night of the Annual Dinner but these events are now held in the school.
 Other popular events are our Annual Fundraiser Golf Classic, and starting in 2019, our Annual Business Networking Breakfast.
 We participate in career guidance events in co-operation with teaching staff and are working with the school to organise a school Open Day for past pupils.
-With the exception of our 2021 Golf Classic, such events could not take place in 2020 & 21 because of Covid19.
+With the exception of our 2021 Golf Classic, such events could not take place during Covid19 but recommenced in 2022.

 In 2022, we engaged UCD Smurfit Business School to undertake a review of our activities, as a result of which we are now re-focussing on how best to support networking between past pupils.